enechal/Lahcene-Portfolio/index.md

 - **UI/UX Consulting** to enhance user experience
 - **Website Redesign & Maintenance**

-## Featured Project
-### Business Landing Page
-A modern, responsive landing page designed for a local business to boost their online presence and attract new customers.
-[See more in my Portfolio](./portfolio)

 ## Why Choose Me?
 - Years of experience in web design
 - Focus on client satisfaction and results